GHROTIC/xu-mini-m-guide/README.md

 - n2: Rocknix has the option to immediately open a game and continue at the last auto save state when opening a rom file (Retroarch Only).
 - n3: Some Portmaster Games will not work due to outdated libraries.
 Requires the additional Pak below(n4) to support Portmaster on MinUI.
 - n4: Requires Ry Pak: https://github.com/ryanmsartor/XU-Mini-M-Custom-MinUI-Paks
+- Rocknix has better performance than PlumOS but some minor audio skipping observed during testing.

 <br>